leoimp/leoimp.github.io/_posts/2019-11-1-hello-world.md

 subtitle: "This is a subtitle"
 feature-img: "assets/img/sample.png" # Will display the image in the post
 img: "assets/img/portfolio/cake.png" # Will display the image in the portfolio page
-permalink: /about.html               # Set a permalink your your page
-date: 2019-07-25                     # Not mandatory, however needs to be in date format to display the date
+date: 2019-11-1                     # Not mandatory, however needs to be in date format to display the date
 hide: true                           # Prevent the page title to appear in the navbar
 icon: "fa-search"                    # Will Display only the fontawesome icon (here: fa-search) and not the title
 tags: [sample, markdown]